mrzarquon/mrzarquon-pe_agent/README.md

 Windows support requires the MSI installers for the PE Agent for Windows to be hosted outside of the PE environment.

+AIX, Debian, RedHat, and Windows OS Families have been tested.
+Solaris testing is in progress.